Our Camber Sands Home

 Further along the A 259 you will find to seaside town of Hastings with its funfair, ice cream shops, quirky old town, pubs and restaurants galore, Hastings is a must do visit.
 Its great for adults and families and there’s many a festival to join all through the year.
 There something for absolutely everyone in Hastings

 Ride the vehicular railway up to the beautiful spacious country park, packed with wild flowers and amazing views; walk through the caves and see what the smugglers used to get up to or stroll the vintage shops.
-See the fishermen bringing in their catch or ride the miniture railway.
+See the fishermen bringing in their catch or ride the miniature railway.
 Take a walk to St Leonards and visit The Goat Ledge for a warm and friendly few hours on the beach and top notch home made food, coffee or a cheeky cocktail.
 The Goat Ledge has DJ’s and a cool Ibiza vibe on summer Sundays

 The old town with Eastbourne in the distance